 Let’s begin with our tender toes.
 For our Norway expedition you must pack a worn-in pair of hiking boots.
 This adventure features some rigorous ravines and formidable fjords.
 To avoid blistering, take your boots out for more than a few practice hikes.
 These dress rehearsals will toughen your feet and loosen your boots.
 NOTE: If you’re in the market for hiking boots, check out our Ultimate Guide To Buying Hiking Boots.

-Beyond boots, please pack either sandals or water-shoes as you may or may not get wet (hint hint ?).
+Beyond boots, please pack either sandals or water-shoes as we’ll be kayaking in fjordland.
 And while the expedition is certainly an active adventure, you’ll still want to pack a pair of ‘nice’ shoes for beautiful Bergen and sophisticated Oslo.
 Finally, a slew of socks (ideally hiking or quick-dry) are absolutely necessary.